-- Shares of the company The concept of financial assistance was abolished in Jersey in 2008.
-Jersey companies are not prohibited from giving financial assistance for the acquisition of their own shares.
-If financial assistance raises questions relating to corporate benefit, or amounts to a distribution, the relevant statutory procedures must be complied with. - Shares of any company which directly or indirectly owns shares in the company - Jersey companies are not prohibited from giving financial assistance for the acquisition of shares of any company which directly or indirectly owns shares in the company.
-If financial assistance raises questions relating to corporate benefit, or amounts to a distribution, the relevant statutory procedures must be complied with. - Shares in a sister subsidiary Jersey companies are not prohibited from giving financial assistance for the acquisition of shares in a sister subsidiary.
+The concept of financial assistance was abolished in Jersey in 2008.
+Jersey companies are not prohibited from giving financial assistance for the acquisition of: (a) their own shares; (b) shares of any company which directly or indirectly owns shares in the company; or (c) shares in a sister subsidiary.
 If financial assistance raises questions relating to corporate benefit, or amounts to a distribution, the relevant statutory procedures must be complied with.